jj-code-00/Dialogue-Editing-via-SE/README.md

 Currently Supported options are:

-1. Specific Actors
+1. Actors
 2. Statuses
 3. StatusGroups
 4. Passives
 5. Tags

 They also are prioritized in the same order.
-So if you have specific changes for the same handle tags will lose to specific actor changes.
+So if you have specific changes for the same handle tags will lose to actor changes.
 ```
-local blueprint = {
+local exampleSpecific = {
     ["TUT_Start_Brinepool_279b424b-b9dd-f053-33ca-7d42969280fc"] = {
         ["h0e1441fdg9d1eg47cag8f55g5e313e5b0f11"] = {
             ["Tag"] = {